-You've got the house to yourself on a Friday night and decide to treat yourself to a bowl of chips, which turns into two bowls, then three.
-Before you know it - the entire bag is empty and you are left clutching your stomach in regret.
+You've likely heard this story from your clients before: they have the house to themselves on a Friday night and decide to treat themselves to a bowl of chips, which turns into two bowls, then three.
+Before they know it - the entire bag is empty and they are left clutching their stomach in regret.

-This is the most important step in taking control of over eating.
-When you reflect on what triggers you to over eat, you can start to create strategies to cope with or avoid them.
+For your client, this is the most important step in taking control of their overeating.
+When they take time to reflect on what triggers them to overeat, they can start to create strategies to react appropriately when those foods are around.

-- Are there certain people who trigger you to over eat?
+- Are there certain people who trigger them to overeat?

-- Are there certain people who you tend to over eat with?
+- Are there certain people who they tend to overeat with?

-- Are there certain foods that seem to trigger you to over eat?
+- Are there certain foods that seem to trigger them to overeat?

 - Salt, sugar, fat?

 - Ask them to complete this sentence: “I tend to overeat when I am consuming…”